ZeehanSharif/DesktopLayoutSaver/README.md

 └── Profiles.json                  # JSON file storing the profiles (generated at runtime)
 ```

-Contributions are welcome!
+All contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.
 This project is licensed under the MIT License.
 See the LICENSE file for more details.